Schepp/schepp.dev/posts/00003-ad-integration-in-2020.md

 })();
 ```

-What I basically did there was making `.value` to always return an empty string and hiding the real value behind a new property accessible via `.realValue`.
+What we basically did there was making `.value` to always return an empty string and hiding the real value behind a new property accessible via `.realValue`.
 This allowed us to still read out the form inputs in our own code.
-On top of that I had an alarm in the console together with a `console.trace` to find the code that tried to access the input.
-And finally I added the possibility to allow certain inputs to stay readable, as from time to time we have a quiz or something that is not programmed with our patch in mind.
+On top of that we had an alarm in the console together with a `console.trace` to find the code that tried to access the input.
+And finally we added the possibility to allow certain inputs to stay readable, as from time to time we have a quiz or something that is not programmed with our patch in mind.
 This works by handling it a CSS selector à la `.quiz input`.
 Now, if you access an input that matches `.quiz input`, the value stays readable.

 The patch does not change anything in regards to normal HTML-based form submission and you can also use the FormData API as normal.
 Still, the above change is enough to cover almost all third party situations as they never use anything else than `.value`.

+## Closing Notes

+Working with ads is messy and also a bit delicate, because of course you don't wanna break stuff in a way that cuts off revenue (e.g. break an advertiser's measurement tools).
+One thing on my list is to take on common scripts like Google's `osd.js` or Meetrics' `mtrcs.js` monitoring tool, as both tend to burn most of our CPU cycles.
+I think I'd like to probe them to see where exactly they waste processing time.
+My hopes are that force-debouncing scroll events and mapping layout trashing reads to less expensive, maybe even async methods in the background manage to reduce the pressure on our site.

+What I would wish for even more is for companies like Google and Meetrics to put their code on Github and to allow people to send them pull requests that improve their code.
+But I guess this will never happen.

+Do you have similar experiences with ads?
+Have you also tried decreasing the harm they do on your site?
+If so, I'd love to hear from on the Twitters!
+My handle is [@derSchepp](https://twitter.com/derSchepp).